No. 2 Alabama beats Ole Miss 63-48 in record SEC outburst

 “We scored every time we had to score,” Tide coach Nick Saban said.
 “We took the air out of it at the end of the game.”

-Kiffin, who was offensive coordinator under Saban at Alabama from 2014-16, became the latest former Saban assistant to come up short against the old boss.
+Kiffin worked for Saban at Alabama from 2014-16 and became the latest former Saban assistant to come up short against the old boss.

 Saban improved to 21-0 against his former assistants, but he did suggest Kiffin and his staff might have been able to decipher the Tide’s defensive signals.